 52 Lives changes someone's life every week of the year.
 Our aim is to inspire people to be kind.
-We believe kindness has the power to change the world.
+We believe kindness has the power to change lives and change the world, while improving our own well-being at the same time.

 What We Do

 Every week, 52 Lives helps to change someone's life.
-We choose someone somewhere in the world in need of help, share their story on our website and social media, and request what that person needs.
-Our kind supporters then spread the word, offer help if they can, and we change that person's life - and inspire millions more who read about our stories of kindness.
+We choose someone in need of help, share their story on our website and social media, and request what that person needs.
+Our kind supporters then spread the word, offer help if they can, and we change that person's life - and inspire more kindness in others.

-The people we choose to help come from nominations made through our website (checks are made to ensure the requests are genuine), and we have helped with a huge variety of things...from buying teeth for a man in Alabama; building a sensory shed for a toddler in South London who was losing her sight; making video messages for a young boy being bullied; supplying wheelchairs to children in China and the UK; and sending a little girl and her grandma on a holiday after the death of her mother.
+The people we choose to help come from nominations made through our website (checks are made to ensure the requests are genuine).
+Over the years we have helped with a huge variety of things...from buying teeth for a man in Alabama; building a sensory shed for a toddler in South London who was losing her sight; making video messages for a young boy being bullied; supplying wheelchairs to children in the UK and China; buying furniture for women and children leaving refuges; helping a homeless mother and son into a flat; and sending a little girl and her grandma on a holiday after the death of her mother.

-One of the unique things about 52 Lives is that 100 per cent of what people give goes directly to the person in need, something made possible with the support of our corporate partner Gala Bingo.
+One of the unique things about 52 Lives is that 100 per cent of what people give goes to the person we are helping.

 School of Kindness

 52 Lives works with thousands of children every year as part of our School of Kindness.
 Each week, we visit a different school to run Kindness Workshops.
 These workshops aim to empower children by helping them realise that the little choices they make every day can make a big difference to the world.
-The School Kindness Project was launched with prize money from the Clarins Woman of the Year Award, won by 52 Lives founder Jaime Thurston in 2016, and is now supported by the Community Fund.
+We also provide small grants to children with amazing ideas for spreading kindness in their school or community, and provide free lesson plans and resources for teachers.
+The School of Kindness was launched with prize money from the Clarins Woman of the Year Award, won by 52 Lives founder Jaime Thurston in 2016.

 We believe our collective actions determine the kind of world we live in - we just need to choose kindness at every possible opportunity.